olaassem/bringit/README.md

 ## Future Iterations

-* Add an events API that provides users with a additional fitness events options
+* Add an events API that allows users to search for local fitness events options.
 * Allow users to search and connect with each other.
 * Allow users to 'like', invite, or request to join another user's day plan.
 * Add a maps API to share locations with users in-app.